 With the advent of the digital age, cloud computing has quickly become an essential option for organizations of all sizes and shapes.
-Being a relentless leader in the IT field, Microsoft just couldn’t help but come up with a cloud computing platform of its own.
-Nowadays, Azure is one of the most popular cloud services out there, and for a reason.
-Like its competitors from AWS and Google Cloud, MS Azure offers a vast range of services and features that make it a reasonable choice for those who consider moving their infrastructure to the cloud.
+As a relentless leader in the IT field, Microsoft couldn’t resist developing its own cloud computing platform.
+Nowadays, Azure is one of the most popular cloud services out there for good reason.
+Like its competitors, AWS and Google Cloud, MS Azure offers a vast range of services and features that make it a reasonable choice for those considering moving their infrastructure to the cloud.

-However, like with other cloud platforms, the cost of Microsoft Azure is not that easy to manage, especially due to the potential for hidden costs that can burn a big hole in your budget.
-In this article, we’ll take a closer look at the most frequently encountered hidden costs associated with Azure and provide tips for monitoring them to ultimately keep your cloud budget under control.
+However, like with other cloud platforms, managing the cost of Microsoft Azure is not easy, primarily due to potential hidden costs that can burn a big hole in your budget.
+In this article, we’ll take a closer look at the most frequently encountered hidden costs associated with Azure and provide tips for monitoring them to keep your cloud budget under control.

 Understanding MS Azure costs

-Once you become an Azure user, you get access to a variety of its services and features, including virtual machines, storage, databases, and many more.
-While it might be tempting to subscribe to all of them right away, you need to keep in mind that each of these services comes with its own pricing model – and these models sometimes vary greatly.
-That’s why it’s important to understand how and based on what you’ll be charged for each service.
+Once you become an Azure user, you can access various services and features, including virtual machines, storage, databases, and more.
+While it might be tempting to subscribe to all of them right away, it’s crucial to remember that each of these services comes with its pricing model, which can sometimes vary greatly.
+That’s why it’s essential to understand how and based on what you’ll be charged for each service.

-And even if you learn the ropes of Azure cloud cost management, here’s where another, probably bigger, challenge arises: some of its costs can be hidden.
-For instance, the chance is, you may be additionally charged for storage or data transfer even if you’re not using these services.
-What’s more, by default, Azure automatically scales up and down based on demand, and this automated back-and-forth process has flaws, which may result in charging you for additional resources even if you’re not using them.
+And even if you learn the ropes of Azure cloud cost management, here’s where another, probably more significant, challenge arises: some of its costs can be hidden.
+For instance, you may be additionally charged for storage or data transfer even if you’re not using these services.
+Moreover, by default, Azure automatically scales up and down based on demand.
+Unfortunately, this automated back-and-forth process has flaws, which may charge you for additional resources even if you’re not using them.

-To make your life easier and help you understand and estimate the costs of different services that Azure offers, Microsoft has come up with a sophisticated calculator.
-However, you need to remember that it cannot take into account many complicated scenarios that lead to additional hidden costs.
-So it goes without saying that, even with this tool, you must monitor your spending regularly to ensure you’re not being charged for hidden costs or at least you’re aware of them.
+To make your life easier and help you understand and estimate the costs of different services Azure offers, Microsoft has developed a sophisticated calculator.
+However, it would be best if you remembered that it could not consider many complicated scenarios that lead to additional hidden costs.
+So it goes without saying that, even with this tool, you must monitor your spending regularly to ensure you’re not being charged for hidden costs or at least aware of them.